5 ways to stop your information from leaking

 We explore 5 ways to protect your business's information.

-2020 has seen a huge increase in remote working and that means data is flowing to and from our businesses more freely than ever before.
+Post pandemic life has resulted in a huge increase in remote working, and that means data is flowing to and from our businesses more freely than ever before.

 With data constantly on the move, all it takes is one mistake for sensitive information to find its way into the wrong hands.
 Especially as remote working means we’re relying more on emails and cloud applications as a way of communicating and file sharing.